cycloid-community-catalog/stack-concourse-server/README.md

 > Note: To allow concourse external workers, you will need to put their SSH public key
 > in your ansible stack config in the following directory:
 > * `{PROJECT_NAME}/ansible/files/worker_keys/`
-> Allowed worker keys in this directory will be assembled into a authorized_keys
+> Allowed worker keys in this directory will be assembled into an authorized_keys
 > file and given to the Concourse server.

 |Name|Description|Type|Default|Required|